 Recommended Resources for Youth and Young Adults

-An estimated 1 out of 13 children in the U.S. will experience the death of a parent or sibling before they reach the age of 18.
-7.7% – 5.6 million youth will be bereaved by age 18, and the number more than doubles by age 25, to 13.9 million.
-Childhood bereavement is a prevalent and critical public health issue that can have a profound impact on future well-being.
-(JAG Institute 2022)
+An estimated 6 million youth will be bereaved by age 18, and the number more than doubles by age 25, to 14.7 million.
+Childhood bereavement is a prevalent and critical public health issue that can profoundly impact individuals and communities.

 National Alliance for Children’s Grief (NACG)